ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 Ask an instructor or mentor is you don't understand the diagram.

-Now, run the `01_blinking_led.py` program in idle.
+Now, run the `01_blinking_led.py` program that is in your repo in idle.
 Hopefully you should have a blinking LED.
-If you were unsuccessful, the problem is probably in your wiring.
-If you were successful reason about why your program outputs a low voltage on pin 11 to turn the LED on and a high voltage to turn it off.
+If you were unsuccessful, the problem is most likely with your wiring.
+If you were successful reason about the correctness of the program.
+For example why does your program output a low voltage on pin 11 to turn the LED on and a high voltage to turn it off.

 Modify the program to double the frequency at which the LED blinks.
 Run it to check your code.